 4. Testing of WhatsApp chatbot: The objective of setting up a WhatsApp business bot is to improve the customer experience.
 To be able to accomplish this objective and create a high-quality chatbot, it is essential to test it by asking questions that the customers could ask the bot, recognizing the problems followed by correcting them at once and then rerunning it for best functionality.

 How is WhatsApp Business Priced?

-On the other hand, the business solutions are charged.
+On the other hand, business solutions are charged.
 When it was newly launched, WhatsApp’s business solution was essentially free, except for special charges for messaging customers 24 hours after their most recent correspondence.
-But on October 22, 2020, Facebook declared that it would start charging businesses for using WhatsApp.
+But on October 22, 2020, meta declared that it would start charging businesses for using WhatsApp.

 WhatsApp Business app is free, but the WhatsApp API account comes at a price.
 However, several providers offer the solution at a reasonable price and offer easy access to the WhatsApp API for businesses.
 Here are some of the costs that a WhatsApp API solution provider may charge: